October 2024Modification of Findings

 - Concerns about the potential impact of decisive action on the school community

-- Suggestions that student identities could be disclosed in the process
+- Suggestions that student identities could be disclosed in the process, particularly through sharing details of the reports with Cecily

 - Suggestions that students follow a Matthew 18 model, going directly to the individual with whom they had concerns